What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 3. We relax the muscles of the jaws and the entire face.

-Treatment of a nervous tic with folk remedies
+Treatment of nervous tics with folk remedies

 • Shouting out individual words